-Project Number: 2017-U14 Department of Public Works Facility - Design and Construction of the City Physical Plant operations under one roof.
-This will aid in streamlining the operations, supervision and coordination of the DPW.
+Project Number: 2017-U14 Department of Public Works Facility - Design and Construction

 Description: A new facility will need to be built to allow for the Waste Water Plant to be expanded and because the existing facility is reaching the end of its useful life.
 This new facility will house all public works activities and equipment for the future needs of the City of Mason.